siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-12-09-commonly-used-crypto-terms-and-their-brief-descriptions.md

 ---
 title: Commonly Used Crypto Terms and Their Brief Descriptions
-description: This blog post will provide a comprehensive list of commonly used crypto terms along with their brief descriptions.
+description: This article will provide a comprehensive list of commonly used crypto terms along with their brief descriptions.
 linkTitle: Commonly Used Crypto Terms
 date: 2024-12-10
 type: blog